liqwang/CS209A-Project/README.md

 ### GitHub Search Engine

+___

 To make the searching process more fluently, automatically and more robust, we introduce the GitHub Search Engine.

 This GitHub Search Engine has iterated *several* times, been published to GitHub and has till now released several packages of different versions.
 You can check them on [IskXCr/GitHubSearchEngine: A GitHub search engine for backend application](https://github.com/IskXCr/GitHubSearchEngine).
-To load the GitHub Search Engine from GitHub Packages, you may need to configure your local ``.m2`` maven repository settings (which is typically under the user folder, if Windows is considered).
+To load the GitHub Search Engine from GitHub Packages, you may need to configure your local ``.m2`` maven repository settings (which is typically under the ``Users/{UserName}`` folder, if Windows is considered).

 #### File Tree